 You may not want any information to be overlaid permanently on your photos all the time.
 However, it’s actually quite intriguing to turn it on permanently for a while.
 Especially for events, it may be interesting for your guests to see where you have been.
 (Ok, that is a bit of bragging but you get the idea!)

 But to trigger the text overlay display manually, this is how it works:

-Pi3D contains extensive remote control capabilities via MQTT, which you can find in the main PictureFrame2020.py script below the headline
+Pi3D PictureFrame contains extensive remote control capabilities via MQTT, which you can find in the configuration.yaml file in the mqtt section.

 MQTT may be somewhat confusing initially, but once you understand the basic logic, you will see that it is very straightforward to use and yet very powerful.

 I have written articles explaining each mode in the links above.

 The MQTT messages that you need to know for the display of an information bar are:

 - name text on/off: homeassistant/switch/picframe_name_toggle/set, ON,OFF - date text on/off: homeassistant/switch/picframe_date_toggle/set, ON,OFF - location text on/off: homeassistant/switch/picframe_location_toggle/set, ON,OFF - directory text on/off: homeassistant/switch/picframe_directory_toggle/set, ON,OFF - title text on/off: homeassistant/switch/picframe_title_toggle/set, ON,OFF - caption text on/off: homeassistant/switch/picframe_caption_toggle/set, ON,OFF - all text off: homeassistant/switch/picframe_text_off/set, ON # yes that is confusing! - text refresh: homeassistant/switch/picframe_text_refresh/set, ON

 I have covered the date and file name here.
 For location just send an MQTT with the topic “homeassistant/switch/picframe_location_toggle/set” and the payload “ON”.